ekmartin/slack-pull-reminder/README.rst

    pull request to be ignored.

 -  ``REPOSITORIES``: A comma-separated list of repository names to check.
    If specified, other repositories in this orgainization will be ignored.
 If not specified, all repositories will be checked.

+-  ``USERNAMES``: A comma-separated list of github usernames names to filter Pull Requests by.
+If specified, users not in this list will be ignored.
+If not specified, all Pull Requests by all users in the organization will be included.

 -  ``SLACK_CHANNEL``: The Slack channel you want the reminders to be posted in, defaults to #general.